Psynapsis/StaX/README.md

 # StaX

-StaX is a application built on [Avalonia](https://github.com/AvaloniaUI) and [Fluent Avalonia](https://github.com/amwx/FluentAvalonia), designed to load and display plugins with various functionalities.
+StaX is an application built on [Avalonia](https://github.com/AvaloniaUI) and [Fluent Avalonia](https://github.com/amwx/FluentAvalonia), designed to load and display plugins with various functionalities.
 The application utilizes the [`StaX.Domain`](https://github.com/Psynapsis/StaX.Domain) NuGet library, allowing you to easily extend its capabilities by developing your own plugins.

 ## Key Features